aayushjain92/English-Premier-League-Ranking-System/README.md

 # Ranking System

-**Problem Statement**

-The purpose of this project is to develop a ranking system to predict the outcomes of the abandoned matches of English Premiere League due to coronavirus
+A ranking system to predict the outcomes of the abandoned matches of English Premiere League due to coronavirus

 **Team Members**